MUKUL-PRASAD-SIGH/MUKUL-S-PORTFOLIO/README.md

 ## Deployment

 This project is deployed on Netlify.
-You can view the live version at: [Click to view](mukulprasad.netlify.app)
+You can view the live version at: [Click to view](mukulprasad.netlify.app) note-link aint working from here type mukulprasad.netlify.app to run in your browser

 ## Local Development